 Q1: What is JavaScript used for?Ans: JavaScript adds interactivity and functionality to websites, like responding to clicks and changing content.

-Q2: How does JavaScript work with HTML and CSS?Ans: JavaScript interacts with HTML and CSS to make webpages dynamic and interactive, enhancing their appearance and behavior.
+Q2: How does JavaScript work with HTML and CSS?Ans: JavaScript interacts with HTML and CSS to make web pages dynamic and interactive, enhancing their appearance and behaviour.

 Q3: What are some basic JavaScript functions?Ans: Basic functions include creating alerts, changing text, and handling user input, such as form validation.